 F-16 network training center at Luke Air Force Base

-As part of the delivery, MetaVR built and delivered high-fidelity geospecific 3D terrain of Luke AFB, to include the airfield and the Barry M. Goldwater Range (BMGR).
+As part of the delivery, MetaVR built and delivered high-fidelity geospecific 3D terrain of Luke AFB, to include the airfield and the Barry M. Goldwater Range (BMGR) with geolocated 3D models of all range targets.
 The terrain, built from natural color imagery, is in MetaVR's round-earth Metadesic format from natural color imagery.
 Imagery of the area of Arizona around Luke AFB is 1-meter per-pixel (mpp) resolution, BMGR is 0.50 mpp and the Luke airfield with its immediate on-base surroundings is .30 mpp resolution.